-In 1986, Hinton published “Learning Distributed Representations of Concepts”, with some of its results also appearing in his famous Nature paper, “Learning Representations by Back-Propagating Errors.”
-This work is among the earliest—if not the earliest—to showcase in-depth visualization and interpretation of neural network internals.
+In 1986, Hinton published “Learning Distributed Representations of Concepts”, with some of its results also appearing in his famous Nature paper, “Learning Representations by Back-Propagating Errors”.
+This paper is among the earliest—if not the earliest—efforts to showcase in-depth visualization and interpretation of neural network internals.
 This post offers a casual read for anyone curious about how early researchers began to make sense of what neural networks were learning, with a focus on the family-tree experiments and my own reproduction.

 How Are Concepts Encoded in Neural Networks?

-Back in 1986, there were two dominant but competing ideas about how concepts might be represented in artificial neural networks: localist representation and distributed representation.
+Back in 1986, there were two dominant but competing ideas about how concepts might be represented in an artificial neural network: localist representation and distributed representation.

-- Localist representation assigns each concept to a single node in the network.
+• Localist representation, where each concept is assigned to a single node in the network.

-- Distributed representation, by contrast, encodes a concept through the joint activations of many nodes.
+• Distributed representation, where by contrast, a concept is encoded through the joint activations of many nodes.

 Hinton pointed out a limitation of distributed representations as they were commonly understood at the time: a concept tends to be encoded by a fixed activation pattern, regardless of context or role.